Gralerfics/pipelined_arithmetic/README.md

 `stages` is the number of pipeline stages.
 It is an string which needs to be substituded first, and then use `eval` to be calculated as an Python expression.

-`notice` is a string, which is used to inform the user about something.
+`reminder` is a string, which is used to inform the user about something.
 It is optional and in default it is an empty string.
 This information may be used by the backend parsers.

 Notice that `default`, values of `parameters` and `stages` are substitude and evaluate required.
-And `notice` and the content of files are substitude required.
+And `reminder` and the content of files are substitude required.

 In addition, there will be some built-in parameters: